This blog post is inspired by Peter Kairouz’s talk titled ‘Advances and Open Problems in Federated Learning’ at the OpenMined Privacy Conference 2020.

 Understanding Differential Privacy

-Among the several complementary privacy technologies such as Encryption, Secure Multi-Party Computation(SPMC) and Differential Privacy, we shall focus on ensuring Differential Privacy in a Federated Learning system.
+Among the several complementary privacy technologies such as Encryption, Secure Multi-Party Computation(SMPC) and Differential Privacy, we shall focus on ensuring Differential Privacy in a Federated Learning system.
 There are a few different ways of ensuring differential privacy in a federated learning system, outlined below.

 Differential Privacy is the statistical science of trying to learn as much as possible about a group while learning as little as possible about any individual in it. – Andy Greenberg in WIRED,2016